owulveryck/blog/content/post/from-cli-to-microservice.md

 The `GoodbyeCommand` is similar, and I omit it for brevity.

-After a simple `go build`, here is the behaviour of our new cli tool:
+After a simple `go build`, here is the behavior of our new cli tool:
 {{< highlight shell >}}
 ~ ./server help
 Usage: server [--version] [--help] <command> [<args>]